Budget cuts for asylum-seeker support

 “People seeking asylum are no different to you and me – they need the foundations.
 A place to call home, food on the table and an opportunity to contribute back to society.“

-The council is also part of number of initiatives such as Back Your Neighbour campaign to “amplify the voices of people seeking asylum and ensure their stories are heard by all Australians, particularly those in power.”
+The council is also part of a number of initiatives such as Back Your Neighbour campaign to “amplify the voices of people seeking asylum and ensure their stories are heard by all Australians, particularly those in power”.

 Its Multicultural and People Seeking Asylum Advisory Committee includes “informed, engaged and qualified” representatives from the community and local organisations working in Greater Dandenong.